Understanding Rosacea - Symptoms, Types, Triggers & Treatment

 These changes may be dramatic or subtle.
 They are most apparent on the apples of the cheeks, mid-forehead, nose and chin.

-1. Skin is often oily with large pores, a 'filmy' feel, and a red thick and swollen appearance.
+1. Skin is often sebaceous, oily with large pores, a 'filmy' feel, and a red thick and swollen appearance.

 2. Pimples are often large and very red.